flink-extended/ai-flow/docs/content/concepts/workflow_schedules.md

 ## Viewing Schedules

-Users can view all Schedules of the Workflow by the following command.
+Users can view all Schedules of the Workflow by the following command:
 ```bash
 aiflow workflow-schedule list my_workflow
 ```

 ## Pausing and Resuming Schedules

-If you want to temporarily stop a periodic schedule, you can run the following command.
+If you want to temporarily stop a periodic schedule, you can run the following command:
 ```bash
 aiflow workflow-schedule pause workflow_execution_id
 ```